Saddleback Maine: Arctaris Impact Fund purchase

-After months of negotiations, the Berry family agreed to sell the ski resort to Arctaris Impact Fund after seven months of negotiations.
+After seven months of negotiations, the Berry family agreed to sell the ski resort to Arctaris Impact Fund.
 The new general manager of Saddleback Mountain, Andy Shepard announced he hopes to reopen the mountain for the 2020–2021 season, sometime between Thanksgiving and Christmas of 2020.
 The mountain has been closed since the 2014–2015 season.
 On January 31, 2020, Saddleback was officially sold to Arctaris Impact Fund.
 In February, it was announced that Rangeley would be replaced by a new high speed quad constructed by Doppelmayr, accompanied by lodge upgrades, new snowmaking, and a fair ticket pricing approach.
 On March 18, the new Saddleback Mountain website went live, which allowed for season pass and locker sales, as well as a section detailing the investments for the 2020–2021 season.
 During February, March, and April 2020, the COVID-19 pandemic caused massive disruption to the ski industry and global economy, however, Saddleback announced that their investments were moving forward as expected, with the opening date scheduled for December 15, 2020.
 The ski area officially reopened to the public on December 15, 2020.